 Common Symptoms of a Disc Bulge

-• Central low back pain
+• Localized neck or back pain

-• Numbness or tingling down the leg
+• Numbness or tingling

-• Pain with sitting, bending, or driving
+• Pain with bending, twisting, sitting, or prolonged standing

 What Patients Commonly Report

-Patients often describe:
+Patients with disc bulges often describe:

-How Chiropractic Helps Disc Bulges
+How Chiropractic Care Helps Disc Bulges

 Our Treatment Approach at Woodroof Chiropractic